 Getting positive markers on your credit file

-Then apply for a Vanquis or a Luma credit card.
-Vanquis is owned by Provident, Luma is owned by Capital One – if you have a debt to one of these firms in your IVA apply to the other one to maximise your chance of being accepted.
-If you are refused, double-check your credit file really is clean with all three credit reference agencies, wait a few months then apply to the other card.
+Then apply for a bad credit card – well-known brands are Vanquis, Aqua and Luma credit card.
+Vanquis is owned by Provident, Luma is owned by Capital One – avoid one you had a debt in your IVA to.
+If you are refused, double-check your credit file really is clean with all three credit reference agencies, wait a few months then apply to another card.

 If you were expecting the end of your IVA to make an immediate improvement to your credit score, it usually doesn’t, unless it is after the six year point.
-There isn’t a way to speed this up – firms offering a ‘repair your credit’ service either don’t work at all, or they will be no better than what you can do yourself using the letters here.
+There isn’t a way to speed this up.
+Firms selling a ‘repair your credit’ service either don’t work at all, or they will be no better than what you can do yourself using the letters here.